 Install two high quality, oil duty rated, fusible handle design shutoff valves in accessible locations on the oil supply line.
 Locate one close to the tank and the other close to the burner, upstream of the filter for service access.
+Refer to NFPA 31 or the AHJ for further information regarding the placement of oil safety valves in the fuel supply system.

 Install a generous capacity filter inside the building between the fuel tank shutoff valve and the burner, locating both the filter and the valve close to the burner for ease of servicing.
 Filter should be rated for 50 microns or less.

-Figure 8. - Inside Tank Gravity Feed System
+Figure 15. - Inside Tank Gravity Feed System